nablarch/nablarch-document/en/application_framework/application_framework/cloud_native/containerize/index.rst

   The standard blank project violates this policy because a file is specified as the output destination for the logger.

-  See :ref:`log-basic_setting` for Nablarch's log output settings.
+  See :ref:`log-basic_setting` for Nablarch's log output configuration.

-Setting using environment variables
+Configuration using environment variables
   `III.
-Config <https://12factor.net/config>`_ (external site) is said that settings (such as settings for connecting to other services), which are switched for each environment, should be set from environment variables, not from within the application.
+Config <https://12factor.net/config>`_ (external site) is said that configuration (such as configuration for connecting to other services), which are switched for each environment, should be configured from environment variables, not from within the application.

-  The standard blank project violates this policy because it uses Maven profiles to switch the difference between the development and production environment settings.
+  The standard blank project violates this policy because it uses Maven profiles to switch the difference between the development and production environment configurations.

   See :ref:`repository-overwrite_env_configuration_by_os_env_var` for how to override environment-dependent values using environment variables.